Tribunal hearings will be otherwise than in public

 The audio of each case management and directions hearing will be recorded and retained by the Tribunal Office.

 A start and end date for each determination hearing will be assigned by a Tribunal Member at a directions or case management hearing.
-Once established the Tribunal intends to issue a Practice Direction in relation to the time limits which will apply to each step of the determination hearing.
+The Tribunal intends to issue a Practice Direction in relation to the time limits which will apply to each step of the determination hearing.
 A draft of that Practice Direction can be accessed on the Rules and Practice Directions page.

 It is envisaged that all three members of the Tribunal will sit together to hear the first two or three claims which are ready for hearing.
 All further determination hearings will be conducted by a member sitting alone.

 The Tribunal will arrange for a Stenographer to attend on each day of a determination hearing.
 If requested, the transcripts of the determination hearing will be made available to the parties by the Tribunal Office.